-Service of documents is a fundamental of any case, and the service of the summons is the first step to participate in any legal imbroglio.
+The service of documents is fundamental of any case, and the service of the summons is the first step to participate in any legal imbroglio.
 In New York City, a summons traditionally is served by the sheriff or a registered process server.
 However, any individual of legal age who is a citizen of New York may also furnish the service if they have not exceeded their annual limit of five summonses already.

-A summons must address the basis of the venue designated; if it adheres to the plaintiff’s residence, the specification automatically must be that of the plaintiff’s address with their assigned index number and additional date of filing as recognised by the clerk of the court.
+A summons must address the basis of the venue designated; if it adheres to the plaintiff’s residence, the specification automatically must be that of the plaintiff’s address with their assigned index number and additional date of filing as recognized by the clerk of the court.
 The federal summons is also usually issued by the clerk of the court.
 A summons usually gives you 30 days to file a written response to the court paper (complaint or petition) that comes with the summons.
 But in some cases — like small claims or evictions — the summons schedules a court date.

 Ultimately, each jurisdiction determines its own set of rules of civil procedure.
-However, broad rule of thumb may be identified by following the Federal Rules of Procedure.
+However, a broad rule of thumb may be identified by following the Federal Rules of Procedure.
 These rules state that a summons must include the name of the court, the parties, the address of the plaintiff’s attorney, and the time when the defendant must appear in court if applicable.

 [2.0] What Is A Subpoena?

 A subpoena is essentially a command that is ordered by a court.
 The deliverance of a subpoena means that the court has mandated you to do something.
 This principle of requirement is present in both civil and criminal cases.

 Without a subpoena, a case is essentially stuck in limbo.
 The request for information is necessary to propel a case forward, regardless of whether it is testifying in person or producing information that supports the cause of either party.
 The need to compel individuals into providing the information is why subpoenas are necessary in both civil and criminal cases.